LixianSu/LixianSu.github.io/_pages/about.md

   - /about.html
 ---

-This is Ze Jiang's personal homepage.
-Please also refer to my [homepage@UNSW](https://research.unsw.edu.au/people/dr-ze-jiang).

 ## A short introduction
-Ze Jiang is a researcher from the Water Research Centre at UNSW who specializes in the fascinating field of hydro-climatology.
-His research is centered on understanding the impact of climate change on the water cycle, specifically investigating the effects of global warming on drought and floods.
-Ze received his PhD in Water Resource Engineering from UNSW, where he developed an incredibly cool method known as Wavelet System Prediction (WASP), capable of predicting sustained hydro-climate changes.
-Ze's academic journey started with a B.Eng in Environmental Engineering from Hohai University, China.
-He then pursued a Joint M.Sc in "EuroAquae - HydroInformatics and Water Management" under the partnership of five prestigious European universities.
-Before relocating to Australia, Ze worked at the Tropical Marine Science Institute of the National University of Singapore, where he contributed to hydrological and crop modeling for two years.
+Lixian Su is a promising researcher in the field of Environmental Health and Geospatial Analysis.
+He holds a Bachelor's degree in Geographic Information Science from South China Normal University and a Master's degree in Applied GIS from the National University of Singapore.
+Currently, he has been accepted into the Ph.D. program at the Chinese University of Hong Kong.
+Lixian's research interests primarily revolve around utilizing Spatial Modeling Analysis, Mobile Sensing, Geospatial Big Data, and GeoAI, with a focus on understanding the impact of environmental changes on human health.
+Prior to his Ph.D. studies, Lixian worked as a research assistant at the Geography department of the National University of Singapore, where he gained valuable experience in Geospatial analysis.

 <b>Research Highlights:</b>
 * Development of [spectral transformation](https://doi.org/10.1029/2019WR026962) and its [application](https://doi.org/10.1016/j.jhydrol.2021.126816) in hydro-climatology